-Sex in the Field Paper
+Sex in the Field Paper (300 points total)

-(250 points total for 5 parts)

 Students are required to write a research paper over the course of the quarter.
 The research, specifically, is fieldwork.
 Fieldwork requires you to go out and make observations-depending on your topic, these could be online or in public.